benetech/MathShareBackend/README.md

 docker start postgres
 ```
 ### Building a docker image

 To build an image run the command below in the root project directory:

 ```bash
 mvn clean package docker:build
 ```
 ### Running the environment

 If the process completes with success, a new docker image should be created.
-Now it is possible to run the whole docker environment (the command should be executed in the root project directory - a docker-compose.yml file should be visible there)
+Now it is possible to run the whole docker environment (the command should be executed in the root project directory - a docker-compose.yml file should be visible there).

 ```bash
 docker-compose up